rlridenour/jekyll-blog/_drafts/in-praise-of-an-unsafe-education.md

 date: 2015-02-01 15:05:24 -0600
 ---

-I enjoyed Neil Gaiman's recent [USA Today article][usatoday] explaining why he chose "Trigger Warning" as the title for his new book, or, as was stated on Twitter, why he chose such a "thoughtless" and "insensitive" title.
+I was excited to see this exceprt from Neil Gaiman's new book recently in [USA Today][usatoday], explaining why he chose "Trigger Warning" as the title.
 It's no surprise that such accusations prompt a rather thoughtful and sensitive response from Gaiman, one of my favorite authors.

 ## Trigger Warnings ##